 (in millions of Canadian dollars)

-Interest revenue is driven by current market conditions, their impact on the interest-bearing assets held on the Bank’s balance sheet, and the volume and blend of these assets.
-The Bank’s primary sources of interest revenue are interest earned on its investments in Government of Canada securities and interest earned on SPRAs.
-In 2020, interest revenue increased by $1,102.3 million (or 48 percent).
-This increase is due to the greater volume of assets held by the Bank.
+Interest revenue depends on market conditions, their impact on the interest-bearing assets held on the Bank’s balance sheet, and the volume and blend of these assets.
+The Bank earns interest on its investments in Government of Canada securities, on SPRAs and on assets resulting from the large-scale asset purchase programs.
+In 2022, interest revenue increased by $351 million (or 9%) over 2021.
+This increase was driven by higher yields and a higher average holding of interest-yielding investments by the Bank throughout the year.

-- Technology and telecommunications expenses were $16.7 million (or 23 percent) higher in 2020 compared with 2019.
-This increase was driven by the Bank’s continued focus on strengthening its business continuity posture by investing in cyber security and business resilience initiatives.
+- Technology and telecommunications costs increased by $9 million (or 9%) compared with 2021.
+This increase was driven by the Bank’s focus on its digital transformation and on strengthening its information technology systems.

 (in millions of Canadian dollars)